ojalaquellueva/gvs/api/README.md

 ```
 php cds_api_example.php
 ```
-* Adjust parameters as desired in file `params.php`
+* Set parameters directly in script; no command line parameters
 * Also see API parameters section at start of `cds_api_example.php `
 * For CDS options and defaults, see `params.php`
 * Make sure that input file (`cds_testfile.csv`) is available in `$DATADIR` (as set in `params.php`)